CaioCeretta/nlw-agents/web/comments.md

   we can receive, so we create a type for RoomParams, and simply say the name of the param we will receive and type useParam<RoomParam>.
 The id can still be undefined because the user can delete the param from the url, so is always a good approach to check if the param exist

+○ React Query provides the useMutation hook to deal with operations that modify data, such as creating, updating, or deleting resources.
+In this case, it's used to send form data to the backend when a user submits the room creation form.

+  ■ Mutation definition

+    □ The object passed to useMutation includes the following configuration:

+      - mutationFn: An asynchronous function that runs when the mutation is triggered (e.g., on form submission).
+      – This function receives data shaped as CreateRoomRequest, containing name and description.
+      – Sends a POST request to http://localhost:3333/rooms with a JSON body.
+      – Awaits the response from the API, which returns a JSON containing the roomId.
+      – The result is typed as CreateRoomResponse.

+  ■ Method Invocation

+    □ After its implementation, we call it inside the form component where we want to implement it □ useCreateRoom will return us a function named useMutateAsync(), this is the function that will trigger our mutation function, which is the function that performs the http call.
+After assigning it to a constant, we rename it to a name related to its behavior on the code (such as createRoom) □ Now, we simply modify the function useForm that RHF uses to submit the form, for the mutation function

+    □ The creation works, but the list on the right is not updated, why?

+      .
+When the useRooms call to list all the rooms was made, we chose a queryKey for useQuery .
+We can use this id on a property named on useMutation's onSuccess parameter.
+      .
+This parameter fn is triggered whenever the mutationFn returns a success .
+For it, we assign to a constant, the useQueryClient from react-query, and use this queryClient to invalidate the key used in the get-room queryKey inside that API Call .
+By invalidating a call, it will 'redo' the queries with that queryKey that are on screen

 ○ src/http folder